 - There will be nine early release days each year.
-Teacher dismissal will be no later than 3:00 PM for the Middle/High School and 3:30 PM for the Elementary School. - There will be one (1) administrative meeting per month. - On the first three early release days of the school year, dismissal time for the students will be no later than 12:45PM at the High School and Middle School, and 1:15PM at the Elementary Schools.
-At all levels and on these first days, the remainder of the day will be teacher-directed and no administrative meetings will occur unless necessary.
-If there is a need for an administrative meeting, there will only be one (1), scheduled on either a Wednesday or a Thursday, and it will be only one (1) hour in length. - For this schedule the High School and Middle School will have 340 minutes/day of instructional time for students.
+On all early release days except the one occurring on the day before December holiday break, teacher dismissal will be no later than 3:00 PM for the Middle/High School and 3:30 PM for the Elementary School.
+On the early release date before December holiday break, teachers dismissal will be after performance of student dismissal duties. - There will be one (1) administrative meeting per month. - On the first two early release days of the school year, dismissal time for the students will be no later than 12:45PM at the High School and Middle School, and 1:15PM at the Elementary Schools.
+At all levels and on these first days, the remainder of the day will be teacher-directed, and no administrative meetings will occur. - For this schedule the High School and Middle School will have 340 minutes/day of instructional time for students.